UBC-Thunderbots/Software/docs/getting-started.md

 This will output the file at the _absolute_ path given via the `--callgrind-out-file` argument.
 This file can then be viewed using `kcachegrind` (example: `kcachegrind /tmp/profile.callgrind`), giving lots of useful information about where time is being spent in the code.

-Callgrind requires building with debug symbols; Thus, runtime performance will be much slower, so Callgrind is not appropriate to find bottlenecks in real runtime environments.
+Callgrind requires generating the profile by tracking every single instruction executed by the code.
+This design adds significant overhead to the runtime performance and significantly slows down the code.
+Callgrind is appropriate in finding a general sense of bottlenecks in the code but it is difficult to track issues with blocking code and deadlocks.

 ### Tracy

-Tracy is a lightweight, real-time profiler designed for understanding real-time performance of a system.
+Tracy is a lightweight, real-time profiler designed for understanding the performance of a system.
 It offers insights into CPU usage and memory allocations by adding Tracy's markup API.

 To run Tracy:
+1. If you haven't installed Tracy: `./environment_setup/install_tracy.sh`.
+Tracy is __very_particular__ about its dependencies!

-1. Run the Tracy profiler: `./tbots.py run tracy`
+2. Run the Tracy profiler: `./tbots.py run tracy`

-2. Build and run a binary using the `--tracy` flag.
+3. Build and run a binary using the `--tracy` flag.
 Requires Tracy markup symbols to be added to the code:

     1. For `Thunderloop`: `./tbots.py build thunderloop_main --tracy`